 A wide range of different plant species makes up the forest of the Cockscomb Wildlife Sanctuary.
 These include some large trees such as Ceiba, Mahogany, and Santa Maria.
 A large number of orchids and bromeliads can also be found here as well.

 After lunch, you will tube-float down the shallow South Stann Creek River, then hike to a small waterfall for a cool jungle dip.
-After which, you may brave the natural waterside carved into the limestone mountains.
+After this, you may brave the natural waterslide carved into the limestone mountains.
 Your descent along the forest trails will take you to the parking lot and your return to Placencia.